 1898 – The Spanish-American War broke out and President McKinley, who had taken office a year earlier, was convinced that annexation was the best option — lest the growing Japanese population in Hawaii would lead to Japan dominating the Pacific.
 Hawaii was officially annexed by the United States through the Newlands Resolution and signed into law.
 Sanford Dole became the newly appointed governor of the Territory of Hawaii.

 1899 – Meanwhile James Dole, the future “Pineapple King” arrives in Hawaii at the age of 22.
-He begins by purchasing a 64-acre parcel of land in the central plains of Oahu but later expands and by 1922 purchases the island of Lanai and creates the largest (20,000 acres) pineapple plantation in the world.
+He purchases a 64-acre parcel of land in the central plains of Oahu and by 1922 purchases the island of Lanai and creates the largest (20,000 acres) pineapple plantation in the world.

 Hawaii History in the 1900s